Skip to content

 Memory Tab

 TranslationContext is a ScriptableObject that provides contextual information to improve translation quality.
-It's especially powerful with AI-based services like OpenAI, which use the context to generate more accurate, consistent, and tonally appropriate translations.
+It's especially powerful with AI-based services like ChatGPT, Claude, and Gemini, which use the context to generate more accurate, consistent, and tonally appropriate translations.

-Create: Right-click → Create → KitStack → Lexis → Translation Context
+Create: Via the Settings tab Create button, or right-click → Create → KitStack → Lexis → Translation Context

 Why Use TranslationContext?